 Mental Health and money worries are often found in the same place, they work together like a little team trying to disrupt us from our happy state of mind, the problem with money worries and mental health issues is further complicated by the fact the one can be symptomatic of the other, and both can give the other strength over us.
 In survey carried out by leading debt charity Stepchange a massive 67% of people using the charity reported that they were suffering with Stress and anxiety, with another 47% claiming that this then led to depression.

 When you think about it its not all that surprising that money worries can lead to poor mental health via stress and anxiety, what’s is less obvious to most people though is how poor mental health can lead to money worries.
 Money and mental health are often linked though.
 Poor mental health can make managing money harder and worrying about money can make your mental health worse.

-where to buy accutane online Here are just some of the ways we can all be affected by money worries and mental health:
+buy Lyrical dance costumes online Here are just some of the ways we can all be affected by money worries and mental health:

 - If you can’t work or have to take time off work, your income may be affected.

 - If you feel very ‘high’ during a period of maniaor hypomania, this can lead to impulsive decisions about money that make sense at the time but leave you in lots of debt.

 - You may spend money to make yourself feel better.
 Spending can give you a temporary high.

 - You might feel anxious about doing things like talking on the phone, going to the bank or opening envelopes.

 - You may feel forced to do a job you don’t like in order to pay the bills or pay off your debt.